-Subject Areas: Dentistry, Psychology, Physiotherapy, Health, Public Health, Allied Health
+Subject Areas: Health, Allied Health, Psychology, Public Health, Dentistry, Physiotherapy

-Lucy started working as a Research Assistant in Dentistry in June 2016, where her main research focus is investigating the effectiveness of screening for type 2 diabetes in the dental setting.
-She previously worked for a year in the Allied Health Professions Research Team, following completion of her MSc in Health Psychology at UCLan in 2014.
+She previously worked as a Research Assistant for over 2 years in the School of Dentistry and for a year in the Allied Health Professions Research Unit, following completion of her M.Sc. in Health Psychology at UCLan in 2014.

-Lucy’s research has focussed primarily on developing and testing new screening techniques for chronic diseases and conditions such as type 2 diabetes and chronic fatigue syndrome.
+Lucy’s research has focussed primarily on health screening and assessment (e.g. type 2 diabetes, chronic fatigue syndrome, dysphagia) and prevention of disease (e.g. hypertension and CVD).
 Lucy has experience of working with public involvement groups to help design health-related research.
-She has helped to apply for research funding from Diabetes UK, the Oral & Dental Research Trust and Arthritis Research UK, as well as applying for STEMH and IRAS ethics approval.
-Lucy is also on the STEMH ethics committee.
+She has helped to apply for research funding from the NIHR, Liverpool CCG, Diabetes UK, The Dunhill Medical Trust, the Oral & Dental Research Trust and Arthritis Research UK, as well as applying for internal UCLan ethics and HRA approval.
+Lucy is also on the HEALTH Ethics Review Panel.

 Lucy has a range of mental health experience having worked as an Assistant Psychologist within a Children’s Psychology department in the NHS, as a healthcare assistant caring for people diagnosed with different types of dementia in nursing homes and as a voluntary befriender for Lancashire County Council.